htcondor/htcondor/docs/version-history/lts-versions-10-0.rst

   when the unix uid or gid has the high bit set, which docker does not support.
   :jira:`1421`

+- Fixed bug where the multifile curl plugin would fail to recieve scitoken if it was in raw format rather than json.
+  :jira:`1447`

 .. _lts-version-history-1000:

 Version 10.0.0